Home » Home and Garden » Boiled Linseed Oil: For Wood and Metal

 Found in most woodworker’s workshops, as well as in trade shops up and down the UK, boiled linseed oil is a popular product at Rawlins Paints.

-Also known as BLO (an acronym of Boiled Linseed Oil), this wood treatment is an oil treatment primarily for interior use, which leaves a lovely and smooth finish on a wooden surface – almost with a wet look.
+Also known as BLO (an acronym of Boiled Linseed Oil), this wood finish is an oil treatment primarily for interior use, which leaves a lovely and smooth finish on a wooden surface – almost with a wet look.
 Like the kiss of life, it can transform old, worn out and dried wood to better its former glory.
+Boiled Linseed Oil can be used on outdoor surfaces, but it lacks the resistance seen in modern products formulated for exterior work.

 There are other wood finishes that treat surfaces in a different way, such as waxes, which ‘set’ the surface, sitting on it and buffing it to the desired finish.
-There are also other types of linseed oil, including pure linseed oil and polymerized linseed oil (which has been half treated).
-At Rawlins Paints we stock traditional wood oils (Danish, Teak, Linseed) and newer, advanced, next-generation wood products (Rubio Monocoat, Osmo, Lacq) that are much more user-friendly and combine the advantages of oils, waxes, and varnishes in one tin.
+At Rawlins Paints we stock traditional wood oils (Danish, Teak, Linseed) and newer, advanced, next-generation wood products from Osmo that are much more user-friendly and combine the advantages of oils, waxes, and varnishes in one tin.

 Boiled Linseed Oil – Its Many Uses